- Conditions We Treat

 - Contact Us

-Breast cancer is the most common cancer in women, with over 50,000 new diagnoses each year in the UK.
+Breast cancer is the most common cancer in women, with around 46,000 new diagnoses each year in the UK.

 There are many different types of breast cancer and treatment is influenced by the type, grade and stage of disease.

 It’s normal for your breasts to change, both over your whole life time and during the course of your menstrual cycle.
 Most changes in your breast do not indicate breast cancer, but it’s still very important to know how your breasts usually look or feel to be able to notice any changes.

 Symptoms to look for include:

 Breast pain is not usually a symptom of breast cancer.

 If any of the above symptoms apply to you or if you have any concerns about similar symptoms it is advisable to see your doctor for a check-up.
 Similarly if you are over the age of 40 you can self-refer for a breast screening even if you are non-symptomatic.